Claros

 © The Trustees of the British Museum

-Hadrian’s benefactions are also attested by an inscription (ISmyrna 697) which lists the emperor’s gifts, including 1,500,000 drachmae, 98 columns to adorn the gymnasium, immunity from taxes, as well as the establishment of a sacred contest (Hadrianeia Olympia) with theologians (theologoi) and hymn–singers (hymnōdoi).
+Hadrian’s benefactions are also attested by an inscription (IGR IV 1431 = Smyrna 54), which lists the emperor’s gifts mentioned by Philostratus (but at a cost of 1,500,000 drachmae) along with 98 columns of Synnadic and Numidian marble and porphyry to adorn the gymnasium, as well as immunity from taxes.
+In addition, ‘Olympian Hadrianic games’ (Hadrianeia Olympia) were established at Smyrna with musical and dramatic competitions.
 The sacred games were held in the stadium of Smyrna, where two altars dedicated to Hadrian Olympios have been discovered (ISmyrna 625 & ISmyrna 623).

 To Christians, Smyrna was one of the Seven Churches of Asia.
-A Christian community was established there very early, and bishop Polycarp was among the early Christians who suffered martyrdom in Smyrna at the time of Marcus Aurelius.
+A Christian community was established there very early, and Bishop Polycarp was among the early Christians who suffered martyrdom in Smyrna during the reign of Marcus Aurelius.
 After the Roman Empire was divided into two distinct entities, Smyrna became a territory of the Eastern Roman Empire.
 However, in Late Antiquity, particularly after the foundation of Constantinople, Smyrna entered a phase of decline.

 The studies and archaeological excavations have been intense in the last three decades.
-The buildings most studied are those from the Agora of New Smyrna, which, in its current form, dates from the Roman rebuilding phase, and the Archaic Temple of Athena of Old Smyrna.
+The buildings most studied are the Agora of New Smyrna, which, in its current form, dates to the Roman rebuilding phase, and the Archaic Temple of Athena of Old Smyrna.
 An expropriation process has continued in the Agora since 1997, and archaeologists have recently extended the site’s excavation field.

-The most recent significant discovery is a rich collection of graffiti found in the Agora during excavation work inside the cryptoporticus of the Basilica.
-The graffiti (155 pictorial and 170 textual) are preserved on the plaster covering the north wall and many of the pillars of the basement of the Basilica.
-They show scenes of daily life with images of trade ships, animals and gladiators.
-One graffito could even be interpreted as a representation of the temple of Hadrian that was built after his visit.
-They are estimated to date from the later 2nd century (after an earthquake in 178) through at least the 3rd century AD.
+The most recent significant discovery is a rich collection of graffiti found during excavation work in the Agora, within the cryptoporticus of the Basilica.
+The graffiti (155 pictorial and 170 textual) are preserved on the plaster covering the north wall and on many of the pillars of the Basilica’s basement.
+They depict scenes of daily life, including images of trade ships, animals, and gladiators.
+One graffito could even be interpreted as a representation of the Temple of Hadrian, built after his visit.
+They are estimated to date from the late 2nd century (after an earthquake in 178) through at least the 3rd century AD.
 The Basilica has been covered to protect the workers and the graffiti from the elements.

-At the site of Old Smyrna, Archaeologists have recently discovered ashes from the eruption of Thera on the island of Santorini some 3,600 years ago.
-About 100 people, including academics and experts from Turkey and abroad, participate in the Smyrna excavation.
+Archaeologists recently discovered ashes from the eruption of Thera on the island of Santorini some 3,600 years ago at the site of Old Smyrna.
+About 100 people, including academics and experts from Turkey and abroad, participated in the Smyrna excavation.

 PORTFOLIO